zimme/docker-rar2fs/README.md

 --seek-length=1` by default.

-Bind-mount your rar files on `/source` and bind-mount an empty folder on `/destination` to hold the rar2fs mount.
+Bind-mount your rar files on `/source` and bind-mount an empty folder on `/destination` to hold the rar2fs mount, and make sure you set the bind-propagation to `shared`.

 The image will run `rar2fs` as `root`.
 I recommend to override this using the -u and/or --group-add of docker run.